 Once your learner is confident in their ability to retain and retrieve the content and competencies they have learned, create an action plan of how to implement that learning in the organization.
 It’s important for the supervisor to be directly involved with the action planning step.
 This gives the learner someone to be accountable to, while also making the supervisor accountable for putting the learning into action.

-As you can see from the design above, each learning suite is developed to create repetition, follow up and reinforcement as well as accountability, tracking and measurement.
+Each learning suite is developed to create repetition, follow up and reinforcement as well as accountability, tracking and measurement.

 If you would like to learn more about how to implement a microlearning program in your organization with a focus on action planning, get in touch here.